akarnokd/RxJavaExtensions/README.md

 The `Publisher`-based sibling of the `Single` type.
 The usage is practically the same as `Single` with the exception that because `Solo` implements the Reactive-Streams `Publisher`, you can use it directly with operators of `Flowable` that accept `Publisher` in some form.

 `Solo`'s emission protocol is a restriction over the general `Publisher` protocol: one either calls `onNext` followed by `onComplete` or just `onError`.
 Operators will and should never call `onNext` followed by `onError` or `onComplete` on its own.
-Note that some operators may react to `onNext` immediately not waiting for an `onComplete` but on their emission side, `onComplete` is always called.
+Note that some operators may react to `onNext` immediately not waiting for an `onComplete` but on their emission side, `onComplete` is always called after an `onNext`.

 Examples: